SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Support_services_agreement.md

 ## Upgrades and updates

-Upgrades and Updates will be available to download on Skyline's DataMiner Cloud Platform.
+Upgrades and Updates will be available to download via dataminer.services.

 By default, new Updates shall be released via cumulative updates only.
 However, in exceptional situations Skyline and the User may mutually agree to opt for a less tested emergency hotfix instead.